-All students will study the following Core courses:

-- English Language (GCSE)

-- English Literature (GCSE)

-- Maths (GCSE)

-- Science (GCSE)

-- Core PE

-- Life 360 All students will engage in PSHE and RSE enrichment drop down days.
+All students will study the following Core courses: - English Language (GCSE) - English Literature (GCSE) - Maths (GCSE) - Science (GCSE) - Core PE - Life 360 All students will engage in PSHE and RSE enrichment drop down days.
 As with KS3, aspects of British Values will be explored during Curriculum time, and students will be able to develop their cultural awareness, challenge stereotypes and develop skills necessary to keep them safe.
-Students will also be encouraged to participate in extracurricular activities and further develop life skills.

-Important Dates

-Date Event Wednesday 11 th January Year 9 Assembly about the Guided Choices process.
-Monday 16 th January The Guided Choices Information booklet sent out.
-Subject videos available on school website Tuesday 17 th January Year 9 Parents' Evening Thursday 26 th January Guided Choices evening for Parents and Students 6-8pm Monday 30 th January Guidance interviews begin with senior teachers.
-Monday 13 th February Deadline for submitting Guided Choices forms.

-How do I choose my subjects?
+Students will also be encouraged to participate in cocurricular activities and further develop life skills.
+Important Dates - Tuesday 9th January 2024 Year 9 Guided Choices Process Assembly - Wednesday 10th to Friday 19th January 2024 Subject Assemblies - Tuesday 16th January 2024 Year 9 Parents Evening - Wednesday 24th January 2024 Guided Choices Evening for Parents & Students - Thursday 25th January to Wednesday 7th February 2024 Guided Choices interviews - Thursday 8th February 2024 Deadline for parental changes How do I choose my subjects?

-In addition to the compulsory Core subjects above, students will study:

-- 1. Geography or History

-- 2. German or French where recommended and

-- 3. Further subjects from the list of Guided Choices subjects opposite OR 3 further subjects where German or French have not been chosen.

-Students should also choose a reserve choice in case it is not possible to timetable their preferred subjects.
-A list of the Guided Choices subjects can be found below, showing which subjects are GCSE qualifications and which are vocational qualifications:

-GCSE Art Vocational Qualifications

-Business Studies Computer Science Hospitality and Catering (WJEC Level 1/2) Sport & Coaching Principles (WJEC Level 1/2)

-Dance Engineering (WJEC Level 1/2)
+In addition to the compulsory Core subjects above, students will study: - 1.
+Geography or History - 2.
+French or Spanish where recommended and - 3.
+Further subjects from the list of Guided Choices subjects opposite OR 3 further subjects where French or Spanish have not been chosen.
+Students will also need to choose a reserve choice in case it is not possible to timetable their preferred subjects.
+A list of the Guided Choices subjects can be found below, showing which subjects are GCSE qualifications and which are vocational qualifications: GCSE Art Business Studies Computer Science Dance Design & Technology Drama French Geography History Music PE Religious Studies Spanish Textiles Vocational Qualifications Hospitality and Catering (WJEC Level 1/2) Sport & Coaching Principles (WJEC Level 1/2) Engineering (WJEC Level 1/2) Students cannot choose more than two vocational qualifications.
+Only classes with viable students' numbers will be able to run.

-Design & Technology

-Drama

-French

-Geography

-German

-History

-Music

-PE

-Religious Studies

-Textiles

-Restrictions on Choices

-- Students cannot choose more than two vocational qualifications - Students cannot choose GCSE Computer Science and OCR Cambridge National in IT

-PLEASE NOTE, ONLY CLASSES WITH VIABLE STUDENT NUMBERS WILL BE ABLE TO RUN

 How will I submit my choices?

-After the Guided Choices evening on 26th January, the window for Guided Choices meetings will open.
+After the Guided Choices evening on 24th January, the window for Guided Choices meetings will open.
 All students will be given a time slot to meet with a senior teacher to speak about the subjects they wish to take.
-After this meeting, they will be given a link to complete an online Guided Choices form recording their chosen subjects and a reserve subject.
-This form should be submitted electronically by 13th February.
-Once all forms have been submitted we will work to produce a timetable that matches every student's choices.
+During this meeting students will complete their guided choices online, and will also be provided with a copy to take home to share with parents.
+Parents should only contact us if they wish to change these choices.
+The deadline for parent changes is Wednesday 7th February.
+Once all forms have been submitted, we will work to produce a timetable that matches every student's choice.
 Where we have been unable to allocate students their chosen subjects, we will meet with them after half term.

-THE DEADLINE FOR SUBMISSION OF FORMS ELECTRONICALLY IS Monday 13th February

 What is the EBacc?

 According to the government, The English Baccalaureate (EBacc) is a set of subjects at GCSE that keeps young people's options open for further study and future careers.
 All students should have a well-balanced range of core academic subjects.
 The English Baccalaureate (EBacc) represents Brookfield's core academic offer and is suitable for those students looking for a broad range of academic subjects.
 With the compulsory core subjects, students will choose Geography or History and a language.
 Students will then have 2 further choices available to them, and so could also choose Geography and History.
 At Brookfield Community School we strongly encourage students suited to study a GCSE language to pursue the EBacc combination of subjects.
 Those not on the EBacc offer will still follow a broad and rigorous academic curriculum to ensure they have the best opportunities for future progression.